Selector lever 1

 M: manual mode

-Note: Press button 2 to switch from position D or N to R or P.
+Note: press button 2 to go from position D or N to R or P.

 With the selection lever 1 in position P, switch on the ignition.